oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/model-in-image.md

   weblogic.domainUID=sample-domain1
 ```

    Some important details about these secrets:

+   - Make sure to enclose your values in double quotes and perform necessary escaping to prevent the shell from modifying the values before the secret values are set.
    - Choosing passwords and usernames:
       - Set variables `WEBLOGIC_USERNAME` and `WEBLOGIC_PASSWORD` with a username and password of your choice.
         The password should be at least eight characters long and include at least one digit.
         Remember what you specified.
 These credentials may be needed again later.
       - Set variable `WEBLOGIC_WDT_PASSWORD` with a password of your choice.

    - The WebLogic credentials secret:
       - It is required and must contain `username` and `password` fields.
       - It must be referenced by the `spec.webLogicCredentialsSecret` field in your Domain resource YAML file.
 For complete details about the `Domain` resource, see the [Domain resource reference](https://github.com/oracle/weblogic-kubernetes-operator/blob/{{< latestMinorVersion >}}/documentation/domains/Domain.md#domain-spec).
       - It also must be referenced by macros in the `domainInfo.AdminUserName` and `domainInfo.AdminPassWord` fields in your `model.10.yaml` file.

    - The Model WDT runtime encrytion secret:
       - This is a special secret required by Model in Image.
       - It must contain a `password` field.
       - It must be referenced using the `spec.model.runtimeEncryptionSecret` field in your Domain resource YAML file.
       - It must remain the same for as long as the domain is deployed to Kubernetes but can be changed between deployments.
       - It is used to encrypt data as it's internally passed using log files from the domain's introspector job and on to its WebLogic Server pods.

    - Deleting and recreating the secrets:
       - You must delete a secret before creating it, otherwise the `create` command will fail if the secret already exists.
       - This allows you to change the secret when using the `kubectl create secret` command.

    - You name and label secrets using their associated `domainUID` for two reasons:
       - To make it obvious which secrets belong to which domains.
       - To make it easier to clean up a domain.
 Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all resources associated with a domain.

 ##### Domain resource

-Now, you create a Domain YAML file.
-Think of the Domain YAML file as the way to configure some aspects of your WebLogic domain using Kubernetes.
+Now, you create a domain YAML file.
+Think of the domain YAML file as the way to configure some aspects of your WebLogic domain using Kubernetes.
 The operator uses the Kubernetes "custom resource" feature to define a Kubernetes resource type called `Domain`.
 For more on the `Domain` Kubernetes resource, see [Domain Resource]({{< relref "/managing-domains/domain-resource" >}}).
 For more on custom resources see [the Kubernetes documentation](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

 We provide a sample file at `kubernetes/samples/scripts/create-weblogic-domain/model-in-image/domain-resources/WLS-LEGACY/mii-initial-d1-WLS-LEGACY-v1.yaml`, copy it to a file called `/tmp/mii-sample/mii-initial.yaml`.